KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies

-The stellar masses and absolute magnitudes are obtained via \textsc{LePhare} \citep{Arnouts1999, Ilbert2006, Arnouts2011Lephare}, assuming the stellar population synthesis model from \citet[][]{BruzualCharlot2003}, the \citet{Chabrier2003} initial mass function and \citet{Calzetti1994} dust-extinction law.
-We use the \texttt{MASS\_BEST} output from \textsc{LePhare} as our best estimate of the luminous mass to use for the point mass approximation (see Sect.~\ref{sec:model}).
+The stellar masses and absolute magnitudes are obtained via \textsc{LePhare} \citep{Arnouts1999, Ilbert2006, Arnouts2011Lephare}, assuming the stellar population synthesis model from \citet[][]{BruzualCharlot2003}, the \citet{Chabrier2003} initial mass function, and \citet{Calzetti1994} dust-extinction law.
+We used the \texttt{MASS\_BEST} output from \textsc{LePhare} as our best estimate of the luminous mass to use for the point mass approximation (see Sect.~\ref{sec:model}).
 When computing the mean stellar mass per bin, we remove the galaxies for which the masses estimated as \texttt{MASS\_MED} are flagged as bad (-99), indicating that the best fit was performed by a non-galaxy template.
 These galaxies are, however, used in the measurements, as our main focus is the luminosity-to-halo mass relation and the luminosity is robustly measured.
 We note that the change in the average mass is at the sub-percent level.

-We correct the absolute magnitudes for the passive evolution of the stellar population ($e-$correction).
-We use \textsc{EzGal} to compute it and follow the setup used in \citet[][]{Vakili2023} to identify the limiting magnitude for the selection of the LRG candidates as described above.
+We corrected the absolute magnitudes for the passive evolution of the stellar population ($e-$correction).
+We used \textsc{EzGal} to compute it and follow the setup used in \citet[][]{Vakili2023} to identify the limiting magnitude for the selection of the LRG candidates as described above.